mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 <img src="CODI_distributed_data_network.png" alt="CODI Distributed Data Network" width="100%"/>

 The numbers in the figure above correspond to:
-1. Researcher(s) formulates research a question using the data concepts and elements in the Common data model and sends the question to the DCC
+1. Researcher(s) formulates research a question using the data concepts and elements in the RDM and sends the question to the DCC
 1. The DCC refines and distributes the query to the local clinical and community data partners using the PCORnet and PopMedNet infrastructure
 1. Data partners receive, process, and return their query results to the DCC
 1. The DCC assembles the partial query results into a longitudinal record using the patient Link_IDs